ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

 _**IMPORTANT!** Make ABSOLUTELY sure that the VMware virtual network you are using is not a "Bridged" or "Shared" network before continuing.
 It *MUST* be using "NAT".
 You can check by going to **Edit > Virtual Network Editor** in VMware Workstation or **VMware Fusion > Preferences > Network** in VMware Fusion and looking for the settings of the network each of your VMs is configured to use.
 Having your network configured incorrectly while performing this step is a great way to break the network your host computer is currently connected to, and in a worst case scenario will earn you a visit from K-State's IT staff (and they won't be happy)! --Russ_
 {{% /notice %}}

-Next, install the `isc-dhcp-server` package on the Ubuntu 18.04 VM labelled **SERVER**, and configure it to act as a DCHP server for your internal VM network.
+Next, install the `isc-dhcp-server` package on the Ubuntu 18.04 VM labelled **SERVER**, and configure it to act as a DHCP server for your internal VM network.

 In your configuration, include the following items: